December 7, 2016

 For more information about any of the programs and events for the Holiday Happening, contact one of the locations or Robbin Davis at the Pioneer Woman Museum at 580-765-6108, email@example.com or visit the Ponca City Holiday Happening’s Facebook page, www.facebook.com/poncacityholidayhappening.

 The Pioneer Woman Statue and Museum, located at 701 Monument Road, is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.

 Editor’s Note: Images to accompany this story can be obtained by contacting Robbin Davis at 580-765-6108 or firstname.lastname@example.org.